 The Top 1940s Hollywood Beauties –

-Bearing in mind that the colour barrier had yet to be broken,the look of the typical 1940s woman on screen was of course ‘white’, but what a collection of unforgettable ladies they were.
-While we have picked our favourites here and not in order of preference or beauty, you will probably feel there were many that should have been included.
+Bearing in mind that the color barrier had yet to be broken, the look of the typical 1940s woman on screen was of course ‘white’.
+While we have picked our favorites here and not in order of preference or beauty, you will probably feel there were many that should have been included.
 Names like Joan Fontaine, Jean Crain, Maureen O’Hara, Lena Horne, Ann Sothern, Jane Russell and many many others come to mind, but these are just a pick of some favorites.

 Considered by many now to be the most iconic of all 1940s actresses, ‘Betty’ Bacall is also one of the most beautiful, and in old age she was just as striking.
 From her first appearance in John Hustons To Have And Have Not, alongside future husband Humphrey Bogart, she has cast a spell over the movies ever since.
 The Bacall look has been copied over and over again by many stars, most recently on the red carpet by Cate Blanchett.
 In 2014 Bobbi Brown unveiled a new beauty range, Scotch on the Rocks, inspired by Lauren Bacall.
 She will continue to inspire women long into the future.

 Lamarr’s most famous role as Delilah in 1949’s Samson & Delilah was commemorated in 2015 by a Google Doodle for Hedy Lamarr.
 One of the most glamorous of Hollywoods women, she was also an inventor of note.
 She developed the first effervescent tablet amongst other things, but it was her collaboration with George Antheil, during the war, that really changed the world.
 Their method of frequency hopping for radio waves to prevent radio controlled torpedoes from being jammed by the enemy, has led on directly to what we know as WiFi.
 No ordinary dame this one !